RasmusTufvesson/dir-to-txt/README.md

 Default is "."
 replace PATH with the path to start the program from

--s STDOUT
+-f FILE
 Default is None
-replace STDOUT with the output file for the program
+replace FILE with the output file for the program